Require an experienced sex offence lawyer? Contact Pascoe Criminal Law for expert advice and representation.

 Depending upon the seriousness of the allegation, a sexual offence will usually be heard in either the Magistrates' Court or the County Court.
 The law regards sexual offending against children as being particularly serious and these types of charges are heard in the County Court.
 On this website you will find several articles discussing the law as it relates to sexual assault, rape, and other sexual offences and a few case studies to assist your understanding of the law.

 Registration under the Sex Offenders Registration Act is mandatory for some sexual offences

 Being charged with a sexual offence can have life altering consequences, and legal advice should always be sought, and sought early as to how to respond to any sexual offence allegation.
 For allegations involving children, even where they are historical in nature (going back many decades for instance), the consequences of a finding of guilt will inevitably lead to adverse consequences such as registration under the Sex Offenders Register (as governed by the Sex Offenders Registration Act 2004 (Vic)).
+The Sexual Offender Register imposes stringent obligations and a failure to comply (Breach Reporting Obligations) is a criminal offence which carries the prospect of imprisonment.
 For more information regarding the implications of the Sex Offender Registration Act refer to our blog.

 If you are facing an allegation and intend to secure representation at Court call our office on 03 9668 7600 or make an appointment to speak to us.